Papakura

 Papakura Geological & Terrain Conditions

-Papakura sits on relatively flat to gently rolling terrain characterised by distinctive red clay soils formed from volcanic deposits.
-The area transitions from established urban development to semi-rural land on its southern and eastern boundaries, with the Hunua Ranges foothills visible to the southeast.
+Papakura sits on flat to gently rolling terrain defined by its distinctive red clay soils.
+Development transitions from established urban areas to semi-rural land on the southern and eastern boundaries, with the Hunua Ranges foothills visible to the southeast.
+The geology here is fairly consistent across the urban core, but it changes as you move toward the periphery.

 Red Clay Soils